twlee79/filter_illumina_index/README.md

 To test, run:

-`filter_illumina_index srv\example_reads.fastq --index GATCGTGT --filtered var\filtered_reads.fastq --unfiltered var\unfiltered_reads.fastq`
+`filter_illumina_index srv/example_reads.fastq --index GATCGTGT --filtered var/filtered_reads.fastq --unfiltered var/unfiltered_reads.fastq`

-This will process `srv\example_reads.fastq`, matching to index `GATCGTGT` with no mismatches allowed (default).
-Reads matching this index will be saved to `var\filtered_reads.fastq` and those not matching this index will be saved to  `var\unfiltered_reads.fastq`.
+This will process `srv/example_reads.fastq`, matching to index `GATCGTGT` with no mismatches allowed (default).
+Reads matching this index will be saved to `var/filtered_reads.fastq` and those not matching this index will be saved to  `var/unfiltered_reads.fastq`.
 In addition, the following output will be displayed:

 ```
 Total reads: 30